Mathsteacher7/RecruiterSecretApp/README.md

 ## The story

-I decided to build the site as a tool for recruiters.
-As recruiters are not developers, sometimes they are lack of knowledge about all the key words that are written in their ads.
-For them I created a simple tool - provide the username in GitHub of the developer, and the app will return you what is the most common language that this user used.
+I decided to build the app as a tool for recruiters.
+As recruiters are not developers, sometimes they are lack of understanding about all the key words that are written in their ads.
+For that I created a simple tool - provide the username in GitHub of the developer, and the app will return you what is the most common language that this user used.
 That will also help them to understand if the person really is a JavaScript developer, or maybe they used to code with other languages most of the time.

 ## Approach